Things you need to know about coffee roasting.

 Third, about preference.
 Do you want it punchy or bright coffee (Strong bodied or flavourful coffee)?
 Or go into your favourite flavours (fruity, floral, chocolaty, nutty etc)

-With these three information, you will get the coffee that you'll enjoy the most.
+With this three information, you will get the coffee that you'll enjoy the most.

 Espresso roast coffees for filter brewing?